itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 ### Alternative 1

 One possible way to do that is to make another query to the Database for each chat.
+Since queries return promises, this results in quite a challenging dance of async/awaits.

-In this solution, for each chat object retrieved by `find` we are making a new query to the DB to get the `fullName` for the corresponding `p2` user:
+More precisely, for each chat object retrieved by `find` we are making a new query to the DB to get the `fullName` for the corresponding `p2` user:

 ```js
 	// actual data loading from the DB